 - Spectacular upgrades for the equipment to make the operations even easier

 Answer: As for the machines, you have to order a minimum of 1 piece.
 And for the media, the minimum order quantity is 500kg.

-Answer: It usually takes 15-20 to manufacturer mass finishing equipment.
-We can ship right away if we have to equipment in stock.
+Answer: It usually takes 15-20 days to manufacture mass finishing equipment.
+We can ship it right away if we have equipment in stock.
 If not, we request you to wait patiently.